-When I grow up I want to be… a policeman so that I can have a gun.
+When I grow up I want to be… a stay at home dad so that I can always be at home with my children and have lots of fun with them.

 Cale’s mother passed away in May 2012, and social workers brought him to us after trying in vain to search for his relatives.
 Despite his circumstances, he could walk and even say a few words – proof that even though his mother had very little, she loved her son and tried to take care of him.
 He is now a very energetic whirlwind of a boy, doing everything at great speed and with enthusiasm.
 He loves sports, and excels in track and rugby.

 He finds academics difficult and overwhelming at times, but still tries hard and has a positive and cheerful attitude.
-He is currently in Grade 4 at Umhlali Preparatory School.
+He is currently in Grade 8 at Saxonvil Independent Learning School.

 When we first met Zac, he was 2 yrs old.
 He was left naked, lying all day in the sand outside his house.
 Due to the abuse, he was physically and emotionally stunted, having the appearance and strength of a 10 month old.
 He has been diagnosed with attachment disorder, which caused him to struggle in a large mainstream school.

-We are currently homeschooling Zac.
-He is somewhere between Grade 4 and 5.
+We are currently homeschooling Zac; he is studying through Koa Academy and has a tutor that comes in to help him 3 times a week.
+He is currently in Grade 7.
 We have found that the homeschooling environment meets his needs better and allows him to feel as if he is making progress.

 Although he still carries the emotional scars, he has blossomed from being a despondent, angry, tentative boy into a mischievous, fun-loving giggler with a bit of an obsession for cars.

-When I grow up I want to be… a pilot, maybe, I don’t really think about it too much.
+When I grow up I want to be… independent and successful.

 One of the kindest, most diligent and polite boys you will ever have the privilege of meeting, S’celo came to us in December 2014.
-With the help of dedicated tutors he started to learn English for the first time, and is now thriving at school, helps the other Hearts That Hope children with their English and math homework, teaches them to ride bikes and skateboards, and is regarded by all of them as their big brother.
+With the help of dedicated tutors he started to learn English for the first time, and began thriving at school, even helping the other Hearts That Hope children with their English and math homework.
+Being the typical “big brother” he taught most of his siblings to ride bikes and skateboards, and always passes down any new skill he learns.
 He has a large group of friends, and has great leadership potential.

 S’celo loves being outdoors; from playing sports, to catching the shorebreak at the beach or riding horses he is always up for adventure and a new challenge.
-He is currently in Grade 9 at Northwood Boys High School.
-Although he hasn’t physically managed to be at school much since he started there he is loving the whole hight school vibe.
+He is currently in his first year at the University of Pretoria studying B.Admin but is hoping to transfer to B.Com Supply Chain Management next semester.
+He is loving the new level of independence that varsity life has for him, but he is sorely missed by his entire Hearts that Hope family.

 When I grow up I want to be… a traveller, a high school teacher and a photographer.

 In July 2015 Umhlali School informed us that one of their pupils had sadly lost her mother, and needed a place to live.
-She is a true extrovert with a bubbly personality, and fits in very well with the other children.
-She has such a loving heart, always looking for other children in her school who need help.
+Ollie is a true extrovert with a bubbly personality, and fits in very well with the other children.
+She has such a loving heart, always looking for someone around her who might need help.

 When I grow up I want to be… a seamstress, a fashion designer or a singer (but I don’t really like to be on the stage), maybe a model?